Ancient Chinese general's strategies should guide U.S. in dealing with N. Korea

 It is through this lens that Americans and others must view the situation with young North Korean leader Kim Jong-un.
 For if he has not yet had time to digest Sun Tzu, his generals certainly have, experts say.

 A wise general who wanted to attack wouldn't announce it beforehand.
 He wouldn't pound war drums for weeks, giving an enemy time to reinforce already superior forces.
 He definitely wouldn't say he intended to incinerate several American cities and then move missiles into firing position in broad daylight.

 Even launching a medium-range missile out to sea — which North Korea may do Wednesday — or at any time — is not really intended to ignite a war, experts told the Tribune-Review.

-This is a bluff, said David Maxwell, associate director of the Center for Security Studies at George Washington University.
+This is a bluff, said David Maxwell, associate director of the Center for Security Studies at Georgetown University.

 “The North Koreans read Sun Tzu,” said Maxwell, a retired Special Forces colonel who served five tours in South Korea.
 “I don't think they want to go to war at all.
 This is not how you go to war.”

 Denny Roy, a senior fellow at the East-West Center in Hawaii, agreed.
 The North Koreans, he said, “do not want to go to war.”